Tiffansalzma/Event-Planner/README.md

-# E-commerce Website 🌱
+# BudgetEase Solutions Website 🌱

-Welcome to E-commerce website, where green meets serenity!
-This project is a small e-commerce website built using **React** as part of my learning journey in **Full-Stack Development** with IBM.
+Welcome to BudgetEase Solutions, your trusted partner in simplifying budget management and financial solutions!
+This project is a small event planner website built using **React** as part of my learning journey in **Full-Stack Development** with IBM.
 The website is now live on **GitHub Pages** and showcases a variety of plants that can be purchased online.

 ## 🚀 Live Demo

-Check out the live demo of the website [here](https://tiffansalzma.github.io/e-plantShopping/).
+Check out the live demo of the website [here](https://tiffansalzma.github.io/Event-Planner/).

 ## 🌟 Features